-- 1. Run the Find Long LONGs procedure in order to populate the Find Long LONGs table. - Reorg Manager checks this table for the size of LONG and LONG RAW columns.
+1. Run the Find Long LONGs procedure in order to populate the Find Long LONGs table.

+Reorg Manager checks this table for the size of LONG and LONG RAW columns.
 The size of these columns determines which data movement methods can be used to reorganize their tables.
-See Appendix on page 204 for more information. - 2.
-Run the Repository Update job.
+See Appendix on page 204 for more information.

+2. Run the Repository Update job.

 Make sure the Repository Update job runs at least one time before running a reorganization or attempting to identify objects in need of reorganization.
 This job updates the reorg need and wasted space information in the Space Manager Repository.
-See About the Space Manager Repository on page 18 for more information.
+See About the Space Manager Repository on page 20 for more information.

 - 3. Check space usage in a database and detect space-use problems using Space Manager storage monitoring tools. - Explorer-The Explorer displays when you open Space Manager allowing you to view space usage and space issues for a database.
 In addition, you can view storage information for a tablespace, datafile, object, or segment.
-See Manage Storage on page 28 for more information. - Right-click a tablespace and select Tablespace Properties to monitor and manage tablespace storage properties. - Datafile Maps-Datafile maps help you visualize space use in a datafile.
+See What You Can Do From the Explorer on page 24 for more information.

+Right-click a tablespace and select Tablespace Properties to monitor and manage tablespace storage properties.

+- Datafile Maps-Datafile maps help you visualize space use in a datafile.
 Each datafile map includes a list of the segments with blocking extents.
 See Monitor Datafile Storage. - Predicted Reorganization Benefit report-The Predicted Reorganization Benefit report shows you the amount of space you can reclaim if you reorganize a selected table or index.
-See Generate Reorganization Reports on page 149 for more information. - Reorganization Candidates Reports-These reports produce a list of tables or indexes with the highest reorg need.
+See Generate Reorganization Reports on page 147 for more information. - Reorganization Candidates Reports-These reports produce a list of tables or indexes with the highest reorg need.
 See Generate Reorganization Candidates Report. - 4.
 Identify reorg need.
 Use the Explorer and Reports to identify reorg need.
-See Identify Objects That Need to Be Reorganized. - 5.
-Manage space in a database and resolve space-use problems with properties dialogs and reorganization wizards.
+See Identify Objects That Need to Be Reorganized. - Manage space in a database and resolve space-use problems with properties dialogs and reorganization wizards.
 You can redefine extent allocation and resize objects for more efficient space use.
 You can also relocate or partition objects. - Reorg Manager-Use Reorg Manager to resolve space-use problems for objects from anywhere in a database.
 Reorg Manager provides two reorganization methods: standard and live (available when the LiveReorg option is licensed).
 During reorganizations with both methods, you can relocate objects to different tablespaces.

-For help determining which reorganization method to use, see Getting Started with Reorg Manager.
+For help determining which reorganization method to use, see Standard Reorganization.

-- O Note: The Live option is only available when the LiveReorg option is licensed. - Partitioning Wizard-Use the Partitioning Wizard to partition, repartition, or unpartition objects and resolve space-use problems during a live reorganization.
-See Requirements for the Partitioning Wizard on page 99 for more information. - Note: The Partitioning Wizard is only available when the LiveReorg option is licensed.
+- Note: The Live option is only available when the LiveReorg option is licensed. - Partitioning Wizard-Use the Partitioning Wizard to partition, repartition, or unpartition objects and resolve space-use problems during a live reorganization.
+See Requirements for the Partitioning Wizard on page 95 for more information. - Note: The Partitioning Wizard is only available when the LiveReorg option is licensed.

-- Object Properties-Use Object Properties to alter certain storage values for an object without reorganizing it.
-You can also work from here to launch Instant Analysis for an object with out-of-date statistics.
-See Manage Storage with Object Properties on page 38 for more information. - Tablespace Properties-Use Tablespace Properties to create tablespaces, add datafiles to existing tablespaces, and size new and existing datafiles.
+- Object Properties-Use Object Properties to view storage values for an object.
+See Manage Storage with Object Properties on page 35 for more information. - Tablespace Properties-Use Tablespace Properties to create tablespaces, add datafiles to existing tablespaces, and size new and existing datafiles.
 You can also work from here to alter certain properties for existing tablespaces and datafiles.
-See Open Tablespace Properties on page 46 for more information. - Move to Tablespace-Use the Move to Tablespace dialog to relocate an object to another tablespace without launching the Reorg Manager.
-See Move Objects to Tablespace on page 58 for more information. - Reclaim Space-Use the Reclaim Space dialog to reclaim space in an object without launching the Reorg Manager.
-See Reclaim Space on page 59 for more information.
+See Open Tablespace Properties on page 40 for more information. - Move to Tablespace-Use the Move to Tablespace dialog to relocate an object to another tablespace without launching the Reorg Manager.
+See Move Objects to Tablespace on page 53 for more information. - Reclaim Space-Use the Reclaim Space dialog to reclaim space in an object without launching the Reorg Manager Wizard.
+This method performs a live reorganization using the default settings.
+See Reclaim Space on page 53 for more information.